NC Bicycle Helmet Initiative Enters its Seventh Year of Protecting Children

 - Funding the Bicycle Helmet Initiative

 Every Share the Road License Plate purchase provides $20 to the Initiative — the only reported funding method for the program.
-Since the basic current plate costs $30, the majority of these funds helps provide the safety of helmets to more low-income children.
+Since the basic current plate costs $30, the majority of these funds help provide the safety of helmets to more low-income children.

 The Opportunity for Safety Increases When Riders Know the Law